swiftops/registration-service/README.md

 # Register Microservice

 ### Introduction
-This microservice is used to register/modify/delete microservice as well as filter in mongo service and filter repository.
+This microservice is core plugin for chatops product.
+It is used to add custom service,modify and delete existing  microservice as well as filter in mongo service and filter repository.Example:to add custom intent <custom_intent_name>

 service api's :